 Thanks to Christina Scurr, TrailLite 300+ owner for the information and details provided in this blog.

 Have you ever thought about packing up life in the suburbs for a life of adventure on the road?
 If you answered yes you certainly wouldn't be the first or the only one thinking like this!
-Every year we help at hundreds of customers with this very dream.
+Every year we help hundreds of customers with this very dream.
 In fact I've even considered it myself - especially after spending so much time in these amazing TrailLite motorhomes - they're like mini apartments and make me think it's something I really could do!

-One of those customer who TrailLite has out on the road living full time in a motorhome is Christina Scurr.
+One of those customers who TrailLite has out on the road living full time in a motorhome is Christina Scurr.
 She set off on the road nearly 18 months ago after selling her house and packing up her life in Whangamata.
 She hasn't looked back since.
 We sat down with her to speak about full time living; the pros and the cons and get her advice for everyone else who is considering this type of lifestyle!

 If full time living isn't for you upfront it could be something that you do after spending a few years exploring on weekends and extended holidays.